Roanoke Soccer School

 Head Women's Soccer Coach

-Phil Benne is now in his 26th season as head coach of the women’s soccer program.
-The Chicago native is the winningest women’s soccer coach in the college’s history with an impressive overall record of 298-171-37.
-As the program's winningest coach, Benne is second all-time among ODAC coaches in conference wins (178).
+The Chicago native is the winningest women’s soccer coach in the college’s history with an impressive overall record of 309-178-40.
 He is also among the nation's elite, ranked among the top-15 in NCAA Div.
-III for victories among active coaches, top-20 all-time in Div.
-III in career wins.
+III for victories among active coaches, top-20 all-time in Division III in career wins.

-Benne is a four-time ODAC Coach of the Year, his latest award coming after the 2007 season, where his team finished as ODAC Runner-Up and advanced to the second round of the NCAA tournament.
-Under his leadership, the Maroons have compiled 20 seasons of at least 10 wins.
-Benne also won the ODAC Coach of the Year award following the 1990, 1992, 1998 and 2007 seasons.
-He was named NSCAA South Region Coach of the Year in 1991 and 2007 in addition to a 2007 VaSID State Coach of the Year award.
+Benne is a five-time ODAC Coach of the Year, his latest award coming after the 2015 season.
+Previous ODAC Coach of the Year Awards came in 1990, 1992, 1998, and 2007.
+He was named NSCAA South Region Coach of the Year in 1991 and 2007.
+Benne also received the VaSID State Coach of the Year Award in 2007.

-2011 was another banner year for Benne's program, as the women finished 14-5-2 and advanced to their third NCAA Tournament.
-They fell to nationally-ranked Centre in penalty kicks after a scoreless tie.
+The 2011 season was another banner year for Benne's program, as the women finished 14-5-2 and made their third NCAA Tournament appearance.
+The Maroons fell to nationally ranked Centre in penalty kicks after a scoreless tie.
 It was the sixth-straight season with at least 11 wins.

 In 2010, he guided his squad to a 13-4-3 record, including a 9-0-2 mark in ODAC play.
-It was the programs' second undefeated conference record, with the last coming in 1988 (6-0).
-The Maroons finished the year on a 13-game unbeaten streak (11-0-2) before falling in the conference semifinals.
+It was the program's second undefeated conference record, with the last coming in 1988 (6-0) under previous head coach, Bob Hartman.
+The Maroons finished the year on a 13-game unbeaten streak (11-0-2) before falling in the ODAC semifinals.
 He produced two NSCAA All-South Region selections for the fourth consecutive year.

-2007 was his most successful season, leading the Maroons to a school-record 18 wins, an ODAC runner-up finish and the program's second NCAA Tournament berth.
+The 2007 season was a successful one, leading the Maroons to a school-record 18 wins, an ODAC runner-up finish and the program's second NCAA Tournament appearance.
 They defeated Methodist in the first round for Roanoke's first-ever post-season win.
-They capped an 18-4-1 season after falling to Lynchburg in the second round.
+After falling to Lynchburg in the second round, the Maroons capped their season with an 18-4-1 record.

-In the summer of 2013, Benne took the women's soccer team to Costa Rica on a exhibition trip.
-This is an experience the program does every three years in which they also do outreach, visiting the hospitals, conducts clinics and helps at daycares in the community.
-In 2004 summers ago, Benne took the team on a European exhibition trip.
-The team traveled to both the Netherlands and Germany during a two-week training and playing, and sightseeing, journey.
+In the summer of 2013, Benne took the women's soccer team to Costa Rica on an exhibition trip.
+The Maroons take this trip every three years in which they participate in community outreach where the team has visited hospitals and helped with local day care facilities.
+During summer 2004, Benne took the team on a European exhibition trip.
+The team traveled to both the Netherlands and Germany during a two-week training, playing, and sightseeing journey.

-In his 24th season as the men's tennis coach, Benne has compiled 146 career wins, including a 86 victories in the ODAC.
-From 2004-08, the Maroons had three-straight 10-win seasons and five-consecutive winning campaigns.
-The only winning season prior came in 2001 (9-5).
-In 2007, his team won a school-record 15 matches and went 7-1 in the ODAC, the best conference record in school-history.
+In his 23 seasons as the Head Men's Tennis Coach, Benne has compiled 155 career wins, including 91 victories in the ODAC.
+In 2007, his team won a school-record 15 matches and went 7-1 in the ODAC, the best conference record in school history (tied with the 2004 season).
 They also landed on the ITA Atlantic South Rankings for the first time ever.
 He was named ODAC Coach of the Year following the 1999 and 2004 seasons.

-Benne just completed a three-year stint on the South Region NCAA Women’s Soccer Tournament Committee.
-He has been a member of the NCAA South Region All-American committee, and is a past chairman of the ISAA South Region.
-He has active role in local youth soccer, tennis and basketball programs as a volunteer coach.
-He is also the director of several successful summer camps at Roanoke and within the Roanoke Valley region.
+Benne completed a three-year stint on the South Region NCAA Women’s Soccer Tournament Committee.
+He has also been a member of the NCAA South Region All-American Committee and served as chairman of the ISAA South Region in the past.
+He has an active role in local youth soccer, tennis, and basketball programs as a volunteer coach.
+He is also the director of several Roanoke College and Roanoke Valley area summer camps.

 Head Men's Soccer Coach

-Pflugrad return to Salem after spending six-years as Associate Head Men's Soccer Coach at the University of Denver.
+Pflugrad spent six years as Associate Head Men's Soccer Coach at the University of Denver.
 While at the NCAA Division I program, Pflugrad put together five nationally ranked recruiting classes and helped build the program to two conference championships.
 He also coached the team to multiple national rankings, five MLS SuperDraft picks and the school's first two NCAA Division I tournament appearances (2008, 2010).

-In addition to the college game, Pflugrad remains active in the youth soccer community in the Roanoke/New River Valley.
-He served on staff in both the North Carolina and Colorado ODP systems prior to coming back to his alma mater.
+He coached with the North Carolina and Colorado ODP systems prior to coming back to his alma mater.
 Pflugrad was an assistant coach for the North Carolina 89 unit, which won an ODP National Championship in 2007 at Pizza Hut Park in Frisco, Texas.
 He also served as head coach for the 90, 91, 92 Colorado boys ODP teams.
 Pflugrad holds a USSF "B" License.

 Pflugrad received his bachelor's degree from Roanoke College in 2002, where he was a four-year starter on the Maroons men's soccer team.
-He is the career leader in game-winning goals as a Maroon, netting 12 in total.
-He also ranks ninth all-time in goals scored (30), 11th in points (76), fourth in shots (193), and third in shots on goal (95).
+He ranked highly in many statistical categories.
 The midfielder was a four-time All-ODAC performer, including first-team honors in his final two seasons.
 He was named team captain as a senior in 2001, leading the team to their first ODAC Championship and NCAA Tournament appearance in nearly a decade.